-INSTANCE 'inst_name'
+the same).
+If you do not specify file names for the online redo logs and data files of the duplicate database, then RMAN uses the data file names from the source database.

-Creates online redo logs for the specified instance in a Real Applications Cluster (Oracle RAC) database.
+Syntax Element Description INSTANCE ' inst_name ' Creates online redo logs for the specified instance in a Real Applications Cluster (Oracle RAC) database.
 The instance name is a string of up to 80 characters.
 RMAN automatically uses the thread mapped to the specified instance.
 If no INSTANCE name is specified, then the log files are for the default instance.
 This clause is relevant when you use DUPLICATE TARGET DATABASE to duplicate an Oracle RAC database to a single-instance database.
 Otherwise, you do not need to use INSTANCE.
-If you use the LOGFILE clause, then use INSTANCE to specify the name of the Oracle RAC instance for each thread that was open during the database backup (for backup-based duplication) or during the UNTIL TIME (for active database duplication).

-Specifies the file names and groups for the online redo log files.

-See Also: logSpec on page 2-139 for the valid options

-Prevents RMAN from checking whether the data files and online redo logs files of the source database are in use when the source database files share the same names as the duplicate database files.
+If you use the LOGFILE clause, then use INSTANCE to specify the name of the Oracle RAC instance for each thread that was open during the database backup (for backup-based duplication) or during the UNTIL TIME (for active database duplication). logSpec Specifies the file names and groups for the online redo log files.
+See Also: logSpec on page 2-151 for the valid options NOCHECK Disables the RMAN ability to check that a set of tablespaces must be self-contained.
+This check is performed automatically by RMAN when backup based duplication with a target connection is performed.
+NOFILENAMECHECK Prevents RMAN from checking whether the data files and online redo logs files of the source database are in use when the source database files share the same names as the duplicate database files.
 You are responsible for determining that the duplicate operation does not overwrite useful data.
 This option is necessary when you are creating a duplicate database in a different host that has the same disk configuration, directory structure, and file names as the host of the source database.
-For example, assume that you have a small database located in the /dbs directory of srchost:

-'''

-/oracle/dbs/system_prod1.dbf

-/oracle/dbs/users_prod1.dbf

-/oracle/dbs/rbs_prod1.dbf

-'''

-Assume that you want to duplicate this database to desthost, which has the same file system /oracle/dbs/, and you want to use the same file names in the duplicate database as in the source database.
+For example, assume that you have a small database located in the /dbs directory of srchost: /oracle/dbs/system_prod1.dbf /oracle/dbs/users_prod1.dbf /oracle/dbs/rbs_prod1.dbf Assume that you want to duplicate this database to desthost, which has the same file system /oracle/dbs/, and you want to use the same file names in the duplicate database as in the source database.
 In this case, specify the NOFILENAMECHECK option to avoid an error message.
-Because RMAN is not aware of the different hosts, RMAN cannot determine automatically that it should not check the file names.
+Because RMAN is not aware of the different hosts, RMAN cannot determine automatically that it need not check the file names.
 If duplicating a database on the same host as the source database, then ensure that NOFILENAMECHECK is not set.
 Otherwise, RMAN can potentially overwrite and corrupt the target database data files, temp files, or online logs.
-It may also signal the following error:

-'''

-RMAN-10035: exception raised in RPC: ORA-19504: failed to create
+It may also signal the following error: RMAN-10035: exception raised in RPC: ORA-19504: failed to create NOOPEN Specifies that the duplicate database must not be opened after it is created.
+By default, RMAN creates a duplicate database and then opens it in RESETLOGS mode.

-file "/oracle/dbs/tbs_01.f"

-ORA-27086: skgfglk: unable to lock file - already in use

-SVR4 Error: 11: Resource temporarily unavailable

-Additional information: 8

-RMAN-10031: ORA-19624 occurred during call to

-DBMS_BACKUP_RESTORE.RESTOREBACKUPPIECE

-'''

-Specifies that no archived redo log files should not be applied when recovering a consistent backup in any of the following scenarios:

-- You do not want to apply archived redo log files to the consistent backup even though the archived redo log files are available. - The source database was running in NOARCHIVELOG mode at backup time and DUPLICATE is not connected to the target database. - The source database is currently running in ARCHIVELOG mode but the backup was taken when the database was in NOARCHIVELOG mode.

-logSpec

-NOFILENAMECHECK

-NOREDO